 "How Do I Run?"

-Most importantly, let me start by saying there is not one specific running style that is going to fit every single runner, guarantee the best performance, or promise pain free running.
+Most importantly, let us start by saying there is not one specific running style that is going to fit every single runner, guarantee the best performance, or promise pain-free running.
 However, in our work at NSS we have found a few common threads that have seemed to work for a majority of our clients over the years.

 Let’s take a look at a few of them…

 It is pretty well accepted that a mid-foot strike is going to be one of the best ways for runners of all shapes, sizes, and abilities to be efficient with their stride.
 The mid-foot is the area of your foot, generally speaking, from the ball of your foot to where the heel begins (arch).

 The illustration above gives a good visual of the different types of foot strikes and will allow you to start to grasp the concept of a mid-foot strike versus a fore-foot or heel strike.

 a reduction in landing force on the body